Some remarks on the dS conjecture, fluxes and K-theory in IIB toroidal compactifications: Introduction

 \section{Introduction}

-The Swampland project has received a huge amount of attention over the last years.
-It establishes an opportunity to scrutinize relevant consequences in effective theories which can be completed at high energies to a quantum theory of gravity (see \cite{Palti:2019pca} for a review).
-Among many different edges within the project one that could be important is an adequate classification of branes and fluxes by K-theory which represents a refinement of a first classification by cohomology \cite{Witten:2000cn}. \\
+The Swampland project has received considerable attention in recent years.
+It offers an opportunity to examine the relevant characteristics of effective theories that can be completed at high energies to a quantum theory of gravity.
+(For reviews, see \cite{Palti:2019pca, vanBeest:2021lhn, Grana:2021zvf, Agmon:2022thq}.)
+One of the project's main issues concerns a deeper understanding of the Refined de Sitter Conjecture (RdSC) \cite{Garg:2018reu, Ooguri:2018wrx}, which states that a stable de Sitter (dS) vacuum belongs to the Swampland at least in asymptotic regions of the moduli space, while a short-lived dS could be allowed in the context of the Trans-Planckian Censorship Conjecture (TCC) \cite{Bedroya:2019snp}.\\

-The effects K-theory and torsional cohomology charges on string phenomenology and quantum gravity effects have been studied extensively in the last decade \cite{Marchesano:2006ns, Camara:2011jg, BerasaluceGonzalez:2012zn, Garcia-Compean:2013sla, Marchesano:2014mla}.
-It is understood that more realistic scenarios can be constructed by taking into account fractional charges related to branes and fluxes.
-For instance, it is known that fractional fluxes in string compactifications could be essential to reproduce inflation and decide wether the considered model is in or out the Swampland.
-Within this context it was also shown that the refined dS Conjecture is not valid in the presence of non-BPS states when the corresponding K-theory charged is not cancelled in the compact internal space\cite{Blumenhagen:2019kqm}.\\
+Studying different scenarios and searching for stable dS vacua is a way to test the validity of the above proposals.
+Specifically, we are interested in the role played by K-theory \cite{Witten:2000cn} and torsional cohomology in phenomenologically viable scenarios \cite{Marchesano:2006ns, Camara:2011jg, BerasaluceGonzalez:2012zn, Garcia-Compean:2013sla, Marchesano:2014mla} as well as possible implications on some of the Swampland conjectures.\\

-There are two important features coming from K-theory.
-First of all, it classifies objects that remain invisible to cohomology as the so-called non-BPS branes constructed by a pair of brane and anti-brane in the presence of orientifolds \cite{Frau:1999qs}.
-Very recently it was studied the consequences of having such states in the construction of stable dS vacua and their implications in the Swampland conjectures \cite{Blumenhagen:2019kqm}.
-It was shown that the presence of discrete K-theory charge seems to violate the refined dS conjecture \cite{Garg:2018reu, Ooguri:2018wrx} for a non-zero total K-theory charge over the compact internal manifold.\\
+Our interest lies in two important features that arise from K-theory when applied in string theory.
+Firstly, it classifies objects that remain invisible to integer cohomology, such as the so-called non-BPS branes, constructed by a pair of brane and anti-brane in the presence of orientifolds \cite{Frau:1999qs}.
+Incorporating such states has led to important consequences in string phenomenology \cite{Marchesano:2004yq, Marchesano:2004xz}.
+Secondly, recent studies have shown that the presence of discrete K-theory charge can compromise the RdSC for a non-zero total K-theory charge over the compact internal manifold \cite{Blumenhagen:2019kqm}.
+However, since a theory with a non-zero (integer or discrete) K-theory tadpole is not quantum mechanically consistent \cite{Uranga:2000xp, Garcia-Etxebarria:2018ajm, GarciaEtxebarria:2019caf}, a relationship between the cancellation of discrete K-theory charge and trivial cobordism class has been recently proposed \cite{McNamara:2019rup, Blumenhagen:2021nmi, Andriot:2022mri}.\\